CityOfZion/neon-js/docs/api/core/u.md

 The most common format is hex string.
 This is a string where every 2 characters represents a byte in an bytearray. `neon-js` intentionally works with hex strings because strings are easy to print and manipulate.

-A special format used in NEO is the fixed8 number format.
-It is a fixed point float with precision of 8 decimal places.
-It is usually received as a hexstring from `getrawtransaction`. `neon-js` has functions to convert it to and from a JS number type.

 ### Hashing